Last Updated on

 We hiked to Morkie Oko on previous day (and challenged ourselves to climb Mieguszowiecka Przelecz Pod Chlopkiem) so to save ourselves a total of 18 km walk to and from car park, we spent the night at nearby mountain hut.
 It was very easy to book a room at Morskie Oko hut even at short notice (mind you, it was November; in summer would be a different story altogether).

 Staying overnight at Morskie Oko mountain hut was a great idea and even greater experience!
-Not only we slept like logs in comfortable warmth and privacy of a double room, but also, as it happened, our room faced lake Morskie Oko.
+Not only we slept like logs in comfortable warmth and privacy of a 4 bed room (which we had to ourselves), but also, as it happened, our room faced lake Morskie Oko.
 Is there a better ‘room with a view’ in whole Poland?
 Nope, we didn’t think so!

 We have never had a chance to admire Morskie Oko at sunset, night and sunrise, all during the same trip!
 So, how is Morskie Oko at sunset and evening, in late autumn?
 Quiet – the ‘day trip crowds’ were already gone.
 Still – windless weather turned water face into a glistening mirror, reflecting high peaks lightened by warm, setting sun.
 Sacred – touching that deepest parts of our souls.